omarathon/ambient-messenger/README.md

 Below is a tl;dr for the main methods provided by the [AmbientMessenger](src/main/java/dev/omarathon/ambientmessenger/AmbientMessenger.java):

 - ``sendMessage`` - Send an ambient message to a given [OfflinePlayer](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/OfflinePlayer.html).
 You must provide the [OfflinePlayer](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/OfflinePlayer.html) to send it to, the String of the message and the SQL [Timestamp](https://docs.oracle.com/javase/8/docs/api/java/sql/Timestamp.html) for when the message will expire.
 If the [OfflinePlayer](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/OfflinePlayer.html) is online, it's sent to them instantly as normal.
 Otherwise, it's sent to them when they re-join the server, if it has not expired.
-- ``beginGarbageCollector`` - Constructs a [ScheduledGarbageCollector](src/main/java/dev/omarathon/ambientmessenger/garbagecollector/ScheduledGarbageCollector.java) and sets it running with a given cooldown.
+- ``beginGarbageCollector`` - Constructs a [ScheduledGarbageCollector](src/main/java/dev/omarathon/ambientmessenger/garbagecollector/ScheduledGarbageCollector.java) and sets it running with a given cooldown and boolean dictating whether it shall broadcast its execution.
 Note that it's ran as soon as this method is called, and then it will be ran indefinitely on a cooldown as specified.
 - ``emptyQueue`` - An additional admin method for if you'd like to cancel all of the ambient messages in the queue (essentially empties the internal database table).